Etejerina/a-walk-in-python/day_2.md

 d = float(1)             # d will be 1.0
 ```

-To know the tyope of a variable ypou can use the reserved word **type**
+To know the type of a variable you can use the reserved word **type**

 ```python
 a = "Hello world!"